design-first/system-runtime-documentation/docs/Document Collection.md

 ## update( query, document, option ) : array

 - **Description:** Update documents into a collection.
-It returns an array of the id of the updated documents.
+It returns an array of id of the updated documents.

 ```js
 const arrDocumentId = runtime.require('db').collections().Person.update(